 International migrant stocks

-International migrant stocks are estimates of "the total number of international migrants present in a given country at a particular point in time" (UN SD, 2017: 9, emphasis added).
+International migrant stocks are estimates of "the total number of international migrants present in a given country at a particular point in time" (UN SD, 2017: 9).
 United Nations (UN) data on these stocks are based mostly on the country’s population that is born abroad, and (where this information is not available) on holding a foreign citizenship (UN DESA, 2016: 4; UN SD, 2017).
 Data on migrant stocks are often reported together with data on migrant flows.
 Although both terms account for the number of migrants, what they measure is different.
-Migrant flows data account for the number of migrants entering or leaving during a specified time period (usually one calendar year), (UN SD, 2017).
+Migrant flows data account for the number of migrants entering or leaving during a specified time period (usually one calendar year) (UN SD, 2017).

 TALKING MIGRATION DATA: The effects of migration data on development

 Hein de Haas, Professor of Sociology at the University of Amsterdam, shares his views on data, migration and development.
 Disclaimer: The opinions expressed in this video are those of the interviewee and do not necessarily reflect the views of the United Nations or the International Organization for Migration (IOM).
 The designations employed and the presentation of material throughout the blog do not imply the expression of any opinion whatsoever on the part of IOM concerning the legal status of any country, territory, city or area, or of its authorities, or concerning its frontiers and boundaries.

 Leaving no one behind — Disaggregating census data by migration status through IPUMS